projectharmonia/bevy_replicon/README.md

 ## Related Crates

+> [!WARNING]
-**Note:** Ensure that your `bevy_replicon` version is compatible with the used crate according to semantic versioning.
+> Ensure that your `bevy_replicon` version is compatible with the used crate according to semantic versioning.

 #### Messaging backends